tclupper/PythonInstallGuide/Miniforge.md

 7) I have created a list of packages that I feel are necessary for most engineering type problems in Python and [Jupyter Lab](https://jupyter.org/).
 You can modify this is needed.
 You are going to want to download this [requirements.txt](https://raw.githubusercontent.com/tclupper/PythonInstallGuide/master/requirements.txt) file into your *Documents* directory.
 Just "Right-Click" on the page as select "Save-As..." to download file.

-8) Next, open up the (base) window as shown in step 4) and type the following
+8) Next, open up the (base) window as shown in step 4) and type the following (Replacing "username" with your username)
 ```
 (base) C:\Users\username>activate py
 (py) C:\Users\username>cd C:\Users\username\Documents